 If you are in Monmouth County and you would like to report suspected cruelty to animals, please call the Monmouth County cruelty hotline, (877) 898-7297.
-If it is an immediate emergency, please call us at 732-542-0040 or call 911.
+If it is an immediate emergency, please call your local police department or call 911.
 If you are outside of Monmouth County, please call the NJ State Hotline at (800) 582-5979.
 We will only ask you to provide information, you will be able to stay anonymous.
 We cannot take cruelty reports by email.

 What is failure to provide necessary care?

-Failure to provide sustenance is the failure of the pet owner or keeper to supply the necessary basics to sustain life.
+Failure to provide necessary care is the failure of the pet owner or keeper to supply the necessary basics to sustain life.
 This would include failure to provide fresh food and water, adequate protection from the weather and veterinary care.
 New Jersey case law has expanded this definition to include animals on a short leash, tethered on a heavy chain or having a tangled chain or leash in such a manner that the animal cannot freely exercise.

 What is the penalty for failing to provide sustenance?